 13. Visit the amazing Ammoudi Bay

-- How To Get To Ammoudi Bay: You can go to Ammoudi by going down the stairs from Oia or by driving through the road and park a few meters before the bay (or behind it).
-There is no local bus that can take you to Ammoudi and if you don’t have your own means of transportation you can just take a taxi from Oia or just walk the stairs down.
-You can then call a taxi from one of the restaurants at Ammoudi.
+- How to Get to Ammoudi Bay: You can go to Ammoudi by going down the stairs from Oia or by driving on the road and parking a few meters before the bay (or behind it).
+No local bus can take you to Ammoudi, and if you don’t have your own means of transportation, you can just take a taxi from Oia or walk down the stairs.
+You can then call a cab from one of the restaurants at Ammoudi.

 - Ammoudi on Google Maps